Resources - Nontraditional Careers for Scientists

 - Resources for Independent Technical Writers

-- SF Bay Area Editor’s Forum - (www.editorsforum.org/)
+- SF Bay Area Editor’s Forum - (editorsforum.org/)

 - Science writing - University of California-Santa Cruz, MIT, Boston College, Johns Hopkins, and the University of Wisconsin all have one to two year programs that are highly recommended